Kunjiramayanam: Box office

 The film made at a budget of ₹3cr collected a sum of ₹6cr within 14 days of release.
 Asianet bought the satellite rights.
 It collected ₹10cr from Kerala after 35 days of release.
-Kunjiramayanam Reached 2nd Among the Onam Releases.
+Kunjiramayanam reached second among the Onam releases.

 Music

-The soundtrack was released by Muzik247 on 4 August 2015 with songs composed by Justin Prabhakaran and lyrics written by Manu Manjith.
+"The soundtrack for Kunjiramayanam was released by Muzik247 on 4 August 2015, featuring songs composed by Justin Prabhakaran with lyrics by Manu Manjith.
+The sound design was handled by acclaimed recording engineer Prince Anselm, adding to the film's audio experience."